caoccao/Javet/docs/reference/error_codes.rst

 802  Runtime     RuntimeAlreadyRegistered               Runtime is already registered
 803  Runtime     RuntimeNotRegistered                   Runtime is not registered
 804  Runtime     RuntimeLeakageDetected                 ${count} runtime(s) leakage is detected
+805  Runtime     RuntimeCloseFailure                    Failed to close the runtime with error message ${message}
 ==== =========== ====================================== =================================================================================================================================================================